johnsmclay/scripting_projects/route53_automation/awscli_on_pfsense.md

 1. `pip install awscli` installs the awscli
 1. `aws --version` to ensure it installed properly
 1. `aws configure` to add credentials.
 Be careful with the default zone thing, it doesn't check it and if you put in an invalid one the cli won't work.
 Usually you can leave it blank.
-    - __NOTE:__ for security reasons, I would mak an IAM account that only has access to read and write records for Route53 in the zone you want.
+    - __NOTE:__ for security reasons, I would make an IAM account that only has access to read and write records for Route53 in the zone you want.
 It's safer that way in case someone gains access to your router.
     - here is a decent IAM policy that restricts the user to just reading/writing recordsets in Route53.
 It will probably be OK for home stuff... but in a business I would definitely put the ARN of the specific hosted zone in "Resource" and maybe even look into locking it down to specific records using conditions.
 ```
  {